HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

      - Definition
      - Options/example
    * - test_measurement
-     - test_sun_wave
-     - test_sun_threshold
-     - test_var_wave
-     - test_var_threshold
-   * - Extra quality controls on final products to retain or reject spectra (placeholder, not used yet).
+     - Extra quality controls on final products to retain or reject spectra (placeholder, not used yet).
+     - Default: True (placeholder, not used yet).
+   * - test_sun_wave
      - Wavelength to consider to check the Ld /Ed data (placeholder, not used yet).
+     - Default: 750 (placeholder, not used yet).
+   * - test_sun_threshold
      - Threshold to apply on the Ld/Ed ratio (placeholder, not used yet).
+     - Default: 0.05 (placeholder, not used yet).
+   * - test_var_wave
      - Wavelength to consider to check the final water reflectance data (placeholder, not used yet).
+     - Default: 780 (placeholder, not used yet).
+   * - test_var_threshold
      - Threshold to apply on the final reflectance data (placeholder, not used yet).
-   * - Default: True (placeholder, not used yet).
-     - Default: 750 (placeholder, not used yet).
-     - Default: 0.05 (placeholder, not used yet).
-     - Default: 780 (placeholder, not used yet).
      - Default: 0.10 (placeholder, not used yet).